Generic method for bijections between blossoming trees and planar maps: Introduction

 \paragraph{Outline} In Section~\ref{sec:MapOri}, we gather definitions about maps and their orientations and recall the fundamental result of Felsner about uniqueness of minimal $\alpha$-orientations (Theorem~\ref{th:Felsner}).
 We introduce \emph{blossoming maps} in Section~\ref{sec:main} so as to describe and prove our bijective scheme along with some remarks about its complexity.

-In Section~\ref{sec:PrevBij}, previous bijections obtained for Eulerian maps and general maps (Subsection~\ref{sub:degseq}), $m$-Eulerian maps (Subsection~\ref{sub:mEul}) and non separable maps (Subsection~\ref{sub:nonsep}) are rederived via our bijective technique.
+In Section~\ref{sec:PrevBij}, previous bijections obtained for Eulerian maps and general maps (Subsection~\ref{sub:degseq}), $m$-Eulerian maps (Subsection~\ref{sub:mEul}) and non-separable maps (Subsection~\ref{sub:nonsep}) are rederived via our bijective technique.
 A new bijection between bipolar orientations and some triples of paths is obtained in Section~\ref{sec:bipolar}.

 Sections~\ref{sec:dangulations} and~\ref{sec:opening} are devoted to $d$-angulations of a $p$-gon.
 More precisely, Section~\ref{sec:dangulations} describes {\ddori}s and the bijection between $p$-gonal $d$-fractional forests and $p$-gonal $d$-angulations as well as enumerative consequences, while Section~\ref{sec:opening} focuses on the description and the proof of the linear time opening algorithm in that setting.